tahuja002/slate/source/index.html.md

 * src/util.js
 * src/draw_visualization.js and
 * dist folder ( we will use this folder to keep our ES5 code )

+You can also clone the project structure from [smart-app-starter](https://github.com/parthivbhagat/smart-app-starter).
+You will need `node.js` to be installed to be able to build this project.

 # Install fhir-client.js